ElegantEngineeringTech/laravel-media/README.md

 This package provides common converter to simplify your work:

 -   `MediaImageConverter`: This converter optimizes, resizes, or converts any image using `spatie/image`.
--   `MediaMp4Converter`: This conversion optimizes, resizes, or converts any video to mp4 video using `ffmpeg`.
+-   `MediaMp4Converter`: This conversion optimizes, resizes, or converts any video or gif to mp4 video using `ffmpeg`.
+-   `MediaWebmConverter`: This conversion optimizes, resizes, or converts any video or gif to webm video using `ffmpeg`.
 -   `MediaWavConverter`: This conversion optimizes, resizes, converts or extract any audio in wav format using `ffmpeg`.
 -   `MediaMp3Converter`: This conversion optimizes, resizes, converts or extract any audio in mp3 format using `ffmpeg`.
 -   `MediaFrameConverter`: This conversion extracts a frame from a video using `ffmpeg`.